Anthropic's Claude 4 Announced: New AI Capabilities for Coding, Agents, and Claude Code in VS Code / IntelliJ

 Thinking summaries: A new feature that condenses lengthy thought processes, making it easier to understand Claude's reasoning without sacrificing depth.

-For developers working on coding assistants, research tools, or autonomous agents, these improvements open up new possibilities for building more capable and reliable AI applications.
+For developers working on coding assistants, research tools, or autonomous agents, these improvements enable more capable AI applications.